winggo12/Pytorch-ALAE/README.md

 ## Pytorch-ALAE

 ## Original Repos and Difference
-Source: The ALAE part of this repo is copied from https://github.com/ariel415el/SimplePytorch-ALAE
+Source: The ALAE and Gan part of this repo is orginiated from https://github.com/ariel415el/SimplePytorch-ALAE

+Difference:

-Difference: Added New Dataset for Anime Character.
+-Added New Dataset for Anime Character.

+-Added Saving Function for the Image Generated or Reconstructed by ALAE

+-Added Style Mixing and Image Truncation Trick by Modifying the forward function in ALAE

+-Added FID and PPL Metrics' Calculation

-Source: The FID part of this repo is copied from https://github.com/hukkelas/pytorch-frechet-inception-distance/tree/c4bef90e502e7e1aec2a1a8f45b259630e093f8b
+Source: The FID part of this repo is originated from https://github.com/hukkelas/pytorch-frechet-inception-distance/tree/c4bef90e502e7e1aec2a1a8f45b259630e093f8b

+Difference:

-Difference: Original Repo will crash if loading a large database since it read all images at once and they are stored in the RAM, the new implementation will read the path to get the images during calculation of the fid
+-Original Repo will crash if loading a large database since it read all images at once and they are stored in the RAM

+-The new implementation will read the path to get the images during calculation of the fid

+Source: The PPL is originated from https://github.com/NVlabs/stylegan/blob/master/metrics/perceptual_path_length.py

+Difference:

+-Slerp Function is defined in a different way

+-The Handling of Latent Space W and Z has changed

 Please checkout their github and thank you for their contribution